ssoward/kidplay-arcade/PRD-KidPlay-Arcade.md

    - Hint system with point deduction
    - Progressive difficulty
    - Score tracking and streaks
+   - **Enhanced with fuzzy matching** for partial answers and misspellings
+   - **Enhanced with fuzzy matching** for partial answers and misspellings

 5. **Twenty Questions** - AI guessing game
    - Object guessing mechanics